 - Bachelor of Science, Journalism and Broadcasting (News/Editorial), summer 1994.
 3.49 GPA.

-- Two-time 21st Century Pedagogy Institute, 1st May 2017 Most Distinguished Teacher-Scholar & 2nd May 2018, through the Center for Excellence in Transformative Teaching & Learning (CETTL) (in progress).
+- Three-time 21st Century Pedagogy Institute, 1st May 2017 Most Distinguished Teacher-Scholar and 2nd May 2018, 3rd as a Distinguished Teacher-Scholar in 2021 through the Center for Excellence in Transformative Teaching and Learning (CETTL) (in progress).

 - Two-time Outstanding Professors’ Academy at University of Central Oklahoma, 1st September 2005-May 2006 (Rose State College); 2nd September 2016-May 2017 (UCO),

 - Student Transformative Learning Record (STLR) I & II, September 2016.
 STLR Refresher October, 2017.

 - Protecting Human Research Participants (PHRP) certification, July 2015; July 2017.

 - UCO Study in Teaching & Learning (SOTL) Scholar 2016-2017; Mentor 2017-2018.